Mmona-meng/HelloAndroid/README.md

 Submitted by: **Xiaoqing Meng**

-*Hello Android** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**Hello Android** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

-Time spent: **3.5** hours spent in total
+Time spent: **5** hours spent in total

 ## Required Features